Skip to content

 MetadataWhere it appears

-Title, Author, SubjectDocument properties panel
+Title, Author, SubjectDocument properties

 Creator and ProducerExport app and PDF engine

-Creation and modification datesProperties and some compliance scans
+Creation and modification datesProperties and compliance scans

 XMP packetsEmbedded XML for DAM and Adobe workflows

-Remove metadata in Preview
+Method 1: Remove metadata in Preview

 1. Open the PDF in Preview.

-2. Choose File → Export… (not Save on a dirty original).
+2. File → Export… (not Save on a dirty original).

-3. Save as a new filename in a redacted/ folder.
+3. Save a new filename in redacted/.

-Strip with ExifTool in Terminal
+Method 2: Strip with ExifTool

 brew install exiftool